Comparison of analog and digital recording: Early digital recordings

 Early digital audio machines had disappointing results, with digital converters introducing errors that the ear could detect.
 Record companies released their first LPs based on digital audio masters in the late 1970s.
 CDs became available in the early 1980s.
-At this time analog sound reproduction was a mature technology.
+At this time, analog sound reproduction was a mature technology.

 There was a mixed critical response to early digital recordings released on CD.
-Compared to vinyl record, it was noticed that CD was far more revealing of the acoustics and ambient background noise of the recording environment.
+Compared to a vinyl record, it was noticed that a CD was far more revealing of the acoustics and ambient background noise of the recording environment.
 For this reason, recording techniques developed for analog disc, e.g., microphone placement, needed to be adapted to suit the new digital format.

 Some analog recordings were remastered for digital formats.
 Analog recordings made in natural concert hall acoustics tended to benefit from remastering.
 The remastering process was occasionally criticised for being poorly handled.
 When the original analog recording was fairly bright, remastering sometimes resulted in an unnatural treble emphasis.